home-sweet-pixel/Starways/README.md

 <img title="screenshots of the program" src="./starways.jpg" alt="" width="1024">

+A gravity simulator for MS-DOS.
+You can play it in the browser on the [Internet Archive](https://archive.org/details/msdos_starways_shareware#).

 The description provided on [80.style](https://80.style/#/hsp/worthy_relics/starways) is reproduced here with minimal editing.

 ## What is it?